 The Framework of Lean Startup revolves around the Build-Measure-Learn Feedback Loop.
 The aim is to minimize total time through this loop faster.
 (The images below are from http://theleanstartup.com/principles)

-4. As a Product Owner, I need my team to work on small batches so that we can minimize total time of the Build-Measure-Learn Loop
+4. As a Product Owner, I need my team to work on small batches so that we can minimize the total time of the Build-Measure-Learn Loop

 One may argue that working on big batches will improve overall functional efficiency.
 Indeed working on specific functional task will make one faster in that job but may not be true when the overall end-to-end flow is taken into consideration.
-In the book, the author compared the performance of folding 100 letters and stuffing them into envelops.
-The task consists of folding letters, addressing, stamping, putting letters in envelops and sealing.
+In the book, the author compared the performance of folding 100 letters and stuffing them into envelopes.
+The task consists of folding letters, addressing, stamping, putting letters in envelopes and sealing.
 Performing these tasks one letter at a time was faster overall compared to performing them in large batches (fold all paper first, put address stickers to all envelops, etc.).
 Issues such as incorrect paper size, non-sticking envelop or stamp, are discovered earlier and corrected faster.
-Compared to large batch of folding, rework is not costly.
+Compared to a large batch of folding, rework is not costly.

 5. As a Product Owner, I need to define 3A Metrics (actionable, accessible and auditable) so that we know when we are moving towards our goal